TuurDutoit/elementaryapps/README.md

 ####I want to request an app

 If you just have a vague idea, open an issue in the [issue tracker][issues] with the `request` label.
-Now, the community can give some feedback, request features and discuss the while thing.
-When the requesy has been worked out some more, procedd to the instructions in the next paragraph.
+Now, the community can give some feedback, request features and discuss the whole thing.
+When the request has been worked out some more, proceed to the instructions in the next paragraph.

 If you know very well how the app should behave, have a mockup, etc., you can make a file in the `Requests` directory (in your own fork, of course) and send me a pull request.
 I'll be happy to merge it in!
 Optionally, open a issue in the [issue tracker][issues] with the `request` label.

 ####I know an existing app that is not yet in the `Apps` directory.

 If you have some time and know the app well enough, please make a file for the app in the `Apps` directory (in your own fork, of course).
 Look at the other files in that directory to get an idea of the markup and the kind of info that is needed.
-When you're ready, send mz a pull request and I'll be very happt to merge it in.
+When you're ready, send me a pull request and I'll be very happy to merge it in.

-If you don't have time, dont' know the app well enough, or just don't want to do the above, simply open an issue in the [issue tracker][issues] with the `new-app` label, already providing as much info as possible; that makes it easier for me.
+If you don't have time, don't know the app well enough, or just don't want to do the above, simply open an issue in the [issue tracker][issues] with the `new-app` label, already providing as much info as possible; that makes it easier for me.
 I'll try to add your app as soon as possible to the repo.

 ####I found a typo somewhere.